 Areola reduction surgery is a relatively simple day surgery procedure that can reduce the diameter of one or both of your areolas.
 The excess pigmented skin is simply cut away so that a smaller and more appropriately-shaped areola is left behind.
 The height of your nipples can also be reduced, if desired.

 • Women: This surgery can be performed on its own, or together with other breast surgeries such as breast augmentation, breast lift, or breast reduction.
-Breast growth should be completed before considering this surgery, usually by late teens or early 20s. • Men: This surgery can be performed on its own, or in conjunction with gynaecomastia correction (male breast reduction).
+Breast growth should be completed before considering this surgery, usually by late teens or early 20s.

 After dressings are applied over the incisions, you can usually be discharged on the same day of surgery.
 Complete healing can be expected by 2 weeks.